nent/nent/packages/core/src/components/n-action-activator/readme.md

 ----------------------------------------------

-nent 2021 - all rights reserved
+NENT 2021 - all rights reserved